 As my operation had been postponed already several weeks ago, I seem to have been brought forward on the waiting list.
 A doctor talked me though the procedure, but not before asking me whether I knew what the VNS did.
-Unfortunately, amidst tiredness and laziness with research, I had little expertise beyond it being a ‘brain zapper’ (NOTE 2019: I still call it that.)
+Unfortunately, amidst tiredness and laziness with research, I had little expertise beyond it being a ‘brain zapper’ (NOTE: As of 2020, I still call it that.)

 “Erm… well, ‘zap’ can be a medical term…”.
 I hope that’s true.

 Anyway, I signed something that entitled the surgeons to take any measures possible to save my life.
 Basically, it meant that no one would be in any legal trouble were I to wake up from my operation with body parts missing.
 Not really a problem, I guess.
 It’s not like I use my brain much anyway.